slatedocs/slate/source/index.html.md

 <aside class="notice">
   <b>The SimplyPrint API is under construction!</b>

-  This means this site contains no real documentation yet, but it will soon.
+  This means this site is unfinished, and many endpoints are not yet documented.
+If you have any questions, please contact us via our <a href="https://help.simplyprint.io">helpdesk</a>.
 </aside>

 Welcome to the **SimplyPrint API**!